Management Information & Managerial Accounting Systems (MSc)Back

 - IS6200 Introduction to Business Programming (5 credits)

 - IS6219 Enterprise Data Reporting and Visualisation (5 credits)

 See the Postgraduate College Calendar (MSc MIMAS) for more information.

 This course is unique in being the only master’s level course in Ireland that focuses on both accounting and information systems.
 The course content is tailored to industry requirements, with frequent site visits, guest speakers, and case studies.
 The graduate placement opportunities are unparalleled in Ireland in terms of the profile of the companies, the international scope, and the full-time positions open to students on completion.
 It is an invaluable launch pad for careers in international business and entrepreneurship.

 Skills and Careers Information

 You will acquire the skills to steer organisational performance and monitor financial health, analyse historic data to predict future trends, and budget and forecast.
 In parallel, you will learn to design and build information systems from a process, database and user interface perspective.
 You will be introduced to business intelligence and data analytics, and you will gain important communication skills.

 MIMAS students become business analysts, accountants, auditors and information systems professionals.

 There are national and international placement opportunities available.
-The MIMAS course is unique in having cultivated an international reputation for the calibre of our students, and we have strong relationships with placement companies and employers in Ireland, the UK and continental Europe.
+The MIMAS course is unique in having cultivated an international reputation for the calibre of our students, and we have strong relationships with placement companies and employers in Ireland, the UK, and Europe.
 Across the Atlantic, students have been placed in organisations in New York and Seattle.
 Strong links are maintained with the financial services industry in Luxembourg.
-Post-graduation, a growing contingent of Chinese students have opened up the possibility of careers in China.
+Post-graduation, a growing contingent of Chinese students has opened up the possibility of careers in China.

 For MSc (Management Information and Managerial Accounting Systems) (NFQ Level 9, Major Award)